BrynMcKerracher/ATMega-BlueCat/README.md

 The whole BlueCat project covers three main things:
 ## BlueCat GPL
 BlueCat GPL (BCGPL) is a weakly-typed, late-bound language based heavily on the Lox language by Robert Nystrom.
-It aims to provide a simple grammar for Object-Oriented Programming (OOP), with an emphasis on game-development for targeting [ATMega megaAVR](https://en.wikipedia.org/wiki/AVR_microcontrollers#:~:text=megaAVR%20%E2%80%93%20the%20ATmega%20series)-series chips from Atmel.
+It aims to provide a simple grammar for Object-Oriented Programming (OOP), with an emphasis on game-development for targeting [ATMega megaAVR](https://en.wikipedia.org/wiki/AVR_microcontrollers#:~:text=megaAVR%20%E2%80%93%20the%20ATmega%20series) series chips from Atmel.
 The compilation process is a single pass to reduce the complexity of implementation, and the compiler's output language is BlueCat Assembly.

 ## BlueCat Assembly Language
 BlueCat Assembly Language (BAL) is the intermediary language produced by the BCGPL compiler and interpreted by the BlueCat VM (BCVM), and has the following properties: